newmen93/termux-ndk/README.md

 or you can compile it on your computer, the operation process is the same.

-There may be some errors during the compilation process, please solve it yourself!
+there may be some errors during the compilation process, please solve it yourself!

  ****